Overview of Approaches

 As the mentor, I don’t view myself as someone with authority or power to push my clients for results, like a parent figure does.
 I am rather someone like an “old friend” who walked many paths before and can be a sounding board for your deepest inner thoughts and feelings, who can be present for you in exciting and challenging times, and offer his energy and insight to you to find your courage and wisdom to pursue a more meaningful life, or overcome life challenges whatever those may be.

 Like the palms of our hands or the prints of our fingers, we are all unique in our own way, have unique ways of seeing life and our purpose in it.
 For example, some of us may see things very rationally and desire to understand the elements of our life by intellectualizing everything.
 In contrast, some of us may be more connected to our emotions and how we “feel” things and people around us.
 Some may be somewhere in the middle, switching between the two in a wide range of spectrum.
 Some are naturally tuned to have access to other resources such as intuition, imagination, etc. This diversity of views and uniqueness of each individual is the reason why I use a combination of approaches in mentoring that is client-centric and catered to her/his unique background, personality and perspective in life.

-Ontological Analysis is defined here as a rational approach to discover the truth and causality behind our thoughts, behaviors, perspectives, and actions.
-Proper practice of Ontological Analysis leads to deeper understanding, clarity of mind, and renewed life affirmations.
+Ontological Analysis and Imagination refers to a contemplative rational approach to find the truth and causality behind our thoughts, behaviors, and perspectives in life.
+Practice of Ontological Imagination leads to access to our Higher Mind and clarity of mind.

-Internal Family Systems (IFS) is an evidence-based psychospiritual approach, developed by Dr. Richard C. Schwartz, with application in coaching and psychology.
-The ultimate goal of IFS is to embody Self-Leadership in life, a state of presence to live a life led by calmness, clarity, compassion, etc.
+Internal Family Systems (IFS) is developed by Dr. Richard C. Schwartz.
+It is an evidence-based psychospiritual paradigm that describes how our minds work.
+The ultimate goal of IFS is to embody Self-Leadership, to live life with clarity, courage, creativity, etc.